junxit/us-congress-bills-113/derived/amendments.md

 ### 20 U.S.C. § 9515

-> by striking “and between disadvantaged” and inserting “and disadvantaged”; and
+> by striking “and between disadvantaged” and inserting “and disadvantaged”;

 | | |
 |---|---|